mtasic85/dynamic-sizing-lm/README.md

   - Phi-1/Phi-1.5/Phi-2
   - Llama/TinyLlama

-### Parameter Scaling

-The HyperCloning method scales model parameters approximately as follows:
-- Hidden dimensions (embeddings, attention projections): scale with n² where n = embed_dim_multiplier
-- FFN intermediate dimensions: scale with m² where m = up_proj_multiplier
-- Total parameters ≈ original × (n² × weight_attention + m² × weight_ffn + linear_terms)

-For ~2x parameter increase, use asymmetric scaling like embed_dim_multiplier=1, up_proj_multiplier=2 (scales FFN quadratically while keeping attention size constant).

-### Upscaling Limitations

-- The current implementation requires `embed_dim_multiplier` and `up_proj_multiplier` to be integers; fractional values are not supported
-- Although the destination network's output is valid, it may not be perfectly aligned with the source network due to numerical precision issues
-- For attention layers, we recommend modifying only the number of attention heads while keeping `head_size` unchanged, as altering `head_size` would significantly increase implementation complexity

 ## CLI Tool

 The `dslm.py` script provides a command-line interface for upscaling and downscaling language models.